 We have a specialised breeding programme where we work towards ensuring a consistent production of dogs with desirable traits for guide dog work.

-The vast majority of our dogs are bred from our own specially selected stock, with a small percentage that is donated or exchanged from other organisations, so that only the very best dogs are added to the programme, in terms of both the health and temperament that is required.
+The vast majority of our dogs are bred from our own specially selected stock, with a small percentage that are donated or exchanged from other organisations, so that only the very best dogs are added to the programme, in terms of both the health and temperament that is required.

 Blind Low Vision NZ Guide Dogs is accredited by the International Guide Dog Federation (IGDF).
 This means our processes, systems and buildings – and importantly dogs – are of a world-class standard.

 Volunteer and help a guide dog